 The below videos were created by our repairs contractor, Mears.
 They aim to help you complete basic plumbing repairs in your home.
-However if you're unsure, please give us a call on 0300 123 1745, and press option 1 to report a required repair.
+However if you need to report a major repair, please give us a call on 0300 123 1745, and press option 1 followed by option 2.

 How to stop a leak

 Hi, I’m Tanisha from Mears and as one of the UK’s biggest providers of repairs and maintenance, we understand that sometimes things can go wrong within your home.